 Mobile Security Testing Fundamentals

 Mobile app security testing validates data protection, secure communication, authentication, and resistance to reverse engineering.
-Following OWASP (as discussed in API Security Testing: Complete Guide to OAuth, JWT, and API Keys) MASVS (Mobile Application Security Verification Standard) ensures comprehensive coverage.
+Following OWASP MASVS (Mobile Application Security Verification Standard) ensures comprehensive coverage across all security domains.

 OWASP Mobile Top 10